-What is the purpose of cleaning brushes thoroughly after each use when glazing?
+What is the purpose of cleaning brushes thoroughly after each use?

 - A. To protect your clothing

-- \B. To prevent cross contamination
+- B. To prevent cross contamination

 - C. To prevent damage to the bristles

-- D. To make it ready to use for the next class
+- D. To make them ready to use in the next class

 Describe two steps for storing unused clay and incomplete ceramic artworks.